-- 13. TCC shall consider the Draft Compliance Report and any additional, readily verifiable information provided by Members, CNCPs, and the Commission, and, where appropriate, by non-governmental organizations or other organizations concerned with matters relevant to the implementation of the Convention. - 14.
-TCC shall develop a Provisional Compliance Report, which shall include a compliance assessment for each Member or CNCP obligation and identify response(s) to non-compliance, in accordance with Annex I. For an issue of non-compliance assigned an automatic response in accordance Annex II, TCC may consider additional responses as warranted, consistent with Annex I. - 15.
+- 15. TCC shall consider the Draft Compliance Report and may take into account any additional, readily verifiable information provided by Members, CNCPs, and accredited observers, including from non-governmental organizations or other organizations concerned with matters relevant to the implementation of the Convention. - 16.
+In considering and assessing the compliance of each Member or CNCP with relevant obligations or any areas of repeated non-compliance, TCC shall also focus on clarifying the intent and purpose of each obligation to be assessed and assessing whether Members and CNCPs have adopted and/or implemented effective mechanisms to ensure the compliance with the NPFC obligations - 17.
+TCC shall develop a Provisional Compliance Report, which shall include an assessment for each Member's or CNCP's compliance with obligations included in Annex II and any areas of repeated non-compliance, and which shall assign a compliance status for each individual obligation based on Annex I. - 18.
 Each compliance assessment shall be decided by consensus.
-If consensus cannot be reached, the Provisional Compliance Report shall indicate majority and minority views.
-A Member or CNCP may not block agreement on its own compliance assessment. - 16.
-The Provisional Compliance Report shall also include an Executive Summary with recommendations regarding, as appropriate: - (a) Proposals to address compliance trends, and amend or improve existing CMMs; - (b) Identified obstacles to implementation, including recommendations for capacity building assistance; and, - (c) Revisions to the obligations to be assessed identified in Annex II. - 17.
+If consensus cannot be reached. the Provisional Compliance Report shall indicate majority and minority views. - 19.
+Notwithstanding paragraph 18 above, a Member or CNCP cannot block agreement on its own compliance assessment if all other Members present have concurred with the assessment.
+If the assessed Member disagrees with the assessment, its views shall be reflected in the Provisional Compliance Report. - 20.
+The Provisional Compliance Report shall also include an Executive Summary with recommendations or observations from TCC regarding, as appropriate: - (a) Non-compliance trends; - (b) Existing obligations that should be amended or improved; - (c) Revisions to the list of obligations to be assessed; - (d) Obstacles to implementation identified by Members and CNCPs; and - (e) Capacity building assistance needs. - 21.
 TCC shall forward the Provisional Compliance Report to the Commission for consideration at the annual meeting.